JetBrains/kotlin-native/MULTIPLATFORM.md

     apply plugin: 'kotlin-platform-jvm'

-    // Specify a group and a version of the library to access it in Android Studio. group = 'org.greeting'
+    // Specify a group and a version of the library to access it in Android Studio.
+    // By default the project directory name is used as an artefact name thus the full dependency
+    // description will be 'org.greeting:android:1.0'
+    group = 'org.greeting'
     version = 1.0